renan-alm/github-repo-sync/README.md

 - `destination_repo` (required): Full repository URL for the destination repository
 - `destination_branch` (required): Branch name to sync to
 - `sync_tags` (optional): `true` to sync all tags, regex pattern to sync matching tags, or omit to skip
-- `source_token` (optional): Access token for private source repos (required for private HTTPS repos without embedded credentials)
+- `source_token` (optional): Access token for private source repos (required for private HTTPS repos without embedded credentials).
+When provided with `destination_token`, enables different tokens for source and destination repos.
+- `destination_token` (optional): Access token specifically for destination repo.
+When provided, `source_token` is required.
+Enables using different credentials for source and destination repositories.
 - `sync_all_branches` (optional): `true` to sync all branches from source repo
 - `use_main_as_fallback` (optional): `true` (default) to fallback to `main` or `master` if specified branch not found, `false` for strict branch matching

 **Authentication (provide one of the following):**

-- `github_token` (optional): GitHub Personal Access Token (PAT) for HTTPS authentication
+- `github_token` (optional): GitHub Personal Access Token (PAT) used for both source and destination HTTPS repos if separate tokens not provided
 - `github_app_id`, `github_app_private_key`, `github_app_installation_id` (optional): GitHub App for HTTPS authentication

+**For Separate Tokens Per Repository:**

+- `source_token`: PAT for source repo
+- `destination_token`: PAT for destination repo
+- Both required when using separate tokens for different repositories

-> **Note**: For HTTPS URLs, provide either a `github_token` OR all three GitHub App parameters.
+> **Note**: For HTTPS URLs, provide either a `github_token` OR all three GitHub App parameters OR use `source_token`/`destination_token` pair for separate credentials.
 SSH URLs don't require authentication if SSH keys are configured.
-The token will also be used for source repos if no `source_token` is provided.

 ### Workflow Considerations